alwz1/dog-breed/README.md

 ## Project Overview

 In this project, I developed an algorithm for classification of dog breeds.
-Given the user input image, it will differentiate whether the image is human, dog or neither.
+Given the user input image, the code will differentiate whether it is human, dog or neither.
 If a dog image is detected, it will identify an estimate of the canine’s breed.
 If a human face is detected, the code will identify the resembling dog breed.
 Convolutional Neural Networks (CNN) models were developed for dog breed classification.

 ![Sample Output][image1]